matt-walsh/goal-clicker/README.md

 ## Losing
 A player loses the game if:
-- The timer reaches 5min
+- The timer counts down to 0

 What happens?
 - The score gets added to the score board